A Guide to Excellence Through Integrity

 I was accidentally stuck by a needle at work.
 Whom should I contact?

-It is the policy of The University of Texas Health Science Center at Houston to prohibit the unlawful purchase, manufacture, distribution, possession, selling, storing, or use of a controlled substance, in or on premises or property owned or controlled by the university.
+The policy of the university is to prohibit the unlawful purchase, manufacture, distribution, possession, selling, storing, or use of a controlled substance, in or on premises or property owned or controlled by the university.
 A controlled substance is a chemical agent that can be misused or abused.
-A faculty or staff member who violates this policy is subject to disciplinary action, up to and including termination.
-At the discretion of the university, the faculty or staff member may be referred to an Employee Assistance Program and/or may be required to participate in and satisfactorily complete an approved rehabilitation program.
+An employee or trainee who violates this policy is subject to disciplinary action, up to and including termination or dismissal.
+At the discretion of the university, an employee may be referred to an Employee Assistance Program and/or may be required to participate in and satisfactorily complete an approved rehabilitation program.
+A student may be referred to Student Health and Counseling Services.
 For more information, consult HOOP Policy 173 Substance Abuse in the Workplace.

-Any faculty or staff member who is convicted of a drug-related offense occurring in the workplace is required to notify his or her immediate supervisor within five days of the conviction.
+Any employee who is convicted of a drug-related offense is required to notify his or her immediate supervisor within five days of the conviction.
 Supervisors who receive such notice must immediately inform the Office of Human Resources.
 For more information, consult HOOP Policy 173 Substance Abuse in the Workplace.

-Possession of weapons on health science center property is strictly prohibited and is considered a violation of the Violence Free Workplace Policy.
-For more information, consult HOOP Policy 39 Violence Free Workplace.
+Possession of weapons on university property is strictly prohibited and is considered a violation of the Violence Free Workplace Policy, except as permitted by state law.
+For more information, consult HOOP Policy 39 Campus and Workplace Violence Prevention and HOOP 222, Concealed Handguns on Campus.

 I believe that I saw one of my coworkers using illegal drugs at the workplace.
 What should I do?

-You should report the suspected incident to your supervisor immediately and inform the UT Police by calling 911.
+You should report the suspected incident to your supervisor immediately and inform The University of Texas Police - Houston by calling 911.

 One of my coworkers threatened to harm me physically.
 What should I do?

-The use or possession of alcohol while at work or while in vehicles used for university business is prohibited.
-Use of alcohol while not at work which adversely affects job performance or that may adversely affect the safety of other university community members is prohibited.
+The use or possession of alcohol while at work, on university business, participating in university-related activities or while in vehicles used for university business is prohibited.
+Use of alcohol while not at work, on university business or participating in university-related activities that adversely affects job performance or that may adversely affect the safety of other university community members is prohibited.
 Any member of the university community who violates this prohibition may be subject to disciplinary action.
-For more information, consult HOOP Policy 173 Substance Abuse in the Workplace.
+For more information, consult HOOP Policy 173 Substance Abuse in the Workplace and HOOP 9, Alcoholic Beverages.

-While the university discourages serving alcoholic beverages at most university events, alcoholic beverages may be served at selected events sponsored by the health science center or The University of Texas System.
+While the university discourages serving alcoholic beverages at most university events, alcoholic beverages may be served at selected events sponsored by the university or UT System.
 The arrangements to serve alcohol must be requested and approved in advance of the event.
 For more information, consult HOOP Policy 9 Alcoholic Beverages.

-The University of Texas Health Science Center at Houston is committed to a completely smoke-free environment for all members of the university community and for all other individuals who enter its leased or owned property.
-Smoking is not permitted on the premises or grounds of the university.
-Failure to comply with this policy may result in disciplinary action, up to and including expulsion or termination.
-For more information, consult HOOP Policy 10 Smoking.
+The university is committed to a tobacco-free environment for all members of the university community and for all other individuals who enter its leased or owned property.
+The use of tobacco is not permitted on the premises or grounds of the university.
+Failure to comply with this policy may result in disciplinary action, up to and including dismissal or termination.
+For more information, consult HOOP Policy 10 Tobacco-Free Workplace.

 The Office of Public Affairs acts as the official spokesperson for the university.
-If a member of the media contacts you regarding university business, direct them to the Office of Public Affairs at (713) 500–3030.
+If a member of the media contacts you regarding university business, direct them to the Media Relations Hotline at (713) 500–3030.

-For more information, consult HOOP Policy 5 Handling Communications with the Media.
+For more information, consult HOOP Policy 5 Communications with the Media.

 A reporter stopped me on campus to ask me what I think about the cost of some of the construction projects on campus.
 Is it okay to answer the reporter’s questions?

-You should ask the reporter to contact the Office of Public Affairs at (713) 500-3030.
-Public Affairs can schedule interviews for the reporter and has the authority to speak on behalf of the university.
+You should ask the reporter to contact the Media Relations Hotline at (713) 500-3030.
+Media Relations staff members in the Office of Public Affairs can schedule interviews for the reporter and have the authority to speak on behalf of the university.

-The health science center is committed to cooperating with government or other investigations of the university and its faculty or staff members.
-However, it is essential that the legal rights of the health science center and its faculty and staff members are protected.
+The university is committed to cooperating with government or other investigations of the university and its employees.
+However, it is essential that the legal rights of the university and its employees are protected.
 If you are contacted by a governmental agency or if you receive a subpoena, inquiry or other legal document from any governmental agency regarding university business, you should immediately contact the Office of Legal Affairs at (713) 500-3268.
 If you are contacted at your home, you may politely ask the agent or the investigator to contact you at your office as you are not required to speak to the agent at your home.
 You should also immediately contact the Office of Legal Affairs to notify them of the contact.
 For more information, consult HOOP Policy 147 Handling Legal Processes.

 You should politely direct the agents to the Office of Legal Affairs at (713) 500-3268.
-Legal Affairs can ensure that the appropriate information is given to the agents and that the legal rights of the university and its faculty and staff members are protected.
+Legal Affairs can ensure that the appropriate information is given to the agents and that the legal rights of the university and its employees and trainees are protected.